gutenbergtools/gutenbergsite/site/help/bibliographic_record.md

 Project Gutenberg provides file hosting service transfer as a convenience to readers, but does not operate, provide support for, or have any relationships with these services.

 Dropbox
-: Dropbox is a service that helps you keep files synchronized on your PC and your mobile devices.
+: {: #Dropbox} Dropbox is a service that helps you keep files synchronized on your PC and your mobile devices.
 We will send the eBook to the Apps/gutenberg folder in your Dropbox folder.
 It will then be copied to all your devices on which you have installed the Dropbox client software.

 Google Drive
-: Google Drive is a file hosting service by Google.
+: {: #Google_Drive} Google Drive is a file hosting service by Google.
 We will upload the eBook to your Google Drive.
 You can then download it from anywhere you have an internet connection.

 OneDrive
-: OneDrive is a file hosting service by Microsoft.
+: {: #OneDrive} OneDrive is a file hosting service by Microsoft.
 We will upload the eBook to your OneDrive.
 You can then download it from anywhere you have an internet connection.

 Help on the Bibliographic Record